auth0/auth0-PHP/UPGRADE.md

 ]);
 ```

-The `id_token_aud` and `id_token_iss` configuration keys have been removed and their values will now be ignored.
+The `id_token_aud` and `id_token_iss` configuration keys have been removed, and their values will now be ignored.

-The `state_handler` configuration key has been removed and the `transient_store` configuration key has been added.
+The `state_handler` configuration key has been removed, and the `transient_store` configuration key has been added.
 See the **State and nonce handling** section below for more information about the changes with state handling.

 The ability to pass `false` in the `store` configuration key has been removed.
 Set `store` to an instance of `EmptyStore` or set all `persist_*` configuration keys to `false` to skip all persistence.

-The `cache_handler` configuration key must now be an instance of `Psr\SimpleCache\CacheInterface`.
-See the **Cache handling** section below for more information.
+The `cache_handler` configuration key must now be an instance of `Psr\SimpleCache\CacheInterface.` See the **Cache handling** section below for more information.

 The default `secret_base64_encoded` value is now `false` and is no longer stored in a property.

 The `client_secret` configuration key is no longer required for class initialization (but will throw an exception in certain methods when required).
 If `secret_base64_encoded` is set to `true` then then the `clientSecret` property will now contain the decoded secret.
-If your Application is using an encoded secret, this encoding can be turned off tby rotating the client secret in the Auth0 Application settings.
+If your application is using an encoded secret, this encoding can be turned off by rotating the client secret in the Auth0 Application settings.

 The `session_cookie_expires` configuration key has been removed.
 The session cookie expiration should be managed in the application.
 If you were using this setting before, [see the PHP core function session_set_cookie_params()](https://www.php.net/manual/en/function.session-set-cookie-params.php) to set this value after upgrading.

 The `session_base_name` configuration key has been removed.
 Instead, pass an instance of `StoreInterface` in the `store` configuration key with the modified name.

-The `skip_userinfo` configuration key now defaults to `true`.
-This means that the persisted user identity will now come from the ID token rather than a call to the userinfo endpoint.
+The `skip_userinfo` configuration key now defaults to `true.` This means that the persisted user identity will now come from the ID token rather than a call to the userinfo endpoint.
 This can be set to `false` to return to the behavior in v5.

-The ENV variables `AUTH0_DOMAIN`, `AUTH0_CLIENT_ID`, and `AUTH0_REDIRECT_URI` will now be used automatically for the `domain`, `client_id`, and `redirect_uri` configuration keys, respectively.
+The ENV variables `AUTH0_DOMAIN`, `AUTH0_CLIENT_ID`, and `AUTH0_REDIRECT_URI` will now be used automatically for the `domain`, `client_id,` and `redirect_uri` configuration keys, respectively.

 The `debug` configuration key was removed.

 ### Cache handling

 Cache handling has been changed in v7 to conform to the PSR-16 standard (see the discussion [here](https://github.com/auth0/auth0-PHP/issues/282)).
-Objects passed to the `cache_handler` configuration key in `Auth0` and the first parameter of the `JWKFetcher` class should be instances of `Psr\SimpleCache\CacheInterface`.
+Objects passed to the `cache_handler` configuration key in `Auth0,` and the first parameter of the `JWKFetcher` class should be instances of `Psr\SimpleCache\CacheInterface.`

 ### State and nonce handling

-The handling for transient authentication data, such as `state` and `nonce`, has been changed.
+The handling for transient authentication data, such as `state` and `nonce,` has been changed.

 In an effort to enforce security standards set forth in the OAuth and OpenID Connect specifications, `state` checking on the callback route and `nonce` checking for all received ID tokens is now mandatory.
 Applications that require IdP-initiated sign-on should add a login route that uses `Auth0->getLoginUrl()` to redirect through Auth0 with valid state and nonce values.
 The URL to this route should be saved to the **Application Login URI** field in your Auth0 Application to assist with this scenario.

 The handling for these values was changed from PHP session-stored values to cookies using the new `CookieStore` class.
-This was done so PHP session usage was not required and to assist with applications using a `form_post` reponse mode.
-This change may require server-level whitelisting of cookie names (`auth0__nonce` and `auth0__state` by default) on some managed hosts.
+This was done, so PHP session usage was not required and to assist with applications using a `form_post` response mode.
+This change may require server-level white-listing of cookie names (`auth0__nonce` and `auth0__state` by default) on some managed hosts.
 The `transient_store` configuration key in the `Auth0` class can be used to switch back to PHP sessions or provide another method.

 The default state key was changed from `auth0__webauth_state` to `auth0__state`.